 Once we determine the project specifics, we will create a plan for you which will include:

-~ Custom inspiration design board
+~ Custom inspiration design board for up to 4 rooms.

 ~ Design tips for implementing your project